hubleto/developer/book/content/pages/ui-components/form-component.md

 ### Form Input and Input Components

-The other method of creating input elements is to use the [ADIOS input components](adios/input) wrapped in a `FormInput` component.
+The other method of creating input elements is to use the [ADIOS input components](https://github.com/wai-blue/adios/tree/main/src/Components/Inputs) wrapped in a `FormInput` component.
 This is a way to manually create input elements **without the description of the column from the model**.
 You are creating an input element from scratch, therefore you need to describe what the data will show, create, update and/or delete.

-First, you need to add the `FormInput` component which will serve as a wrapper for the input element.
+First, you need to add the `FormInput` component, which will serve as a wrapper for the input element.
 The wrapper styles the input elements and also adds a label for the input elements.
 Adding a `required` prop to the `FormInput` will also add a red asterisk left of the label.
 This will **not** add the back-end requirement check to the input.

-After choosing an [ADIOS input](adios/input) component to use, you need to give it props from the `getDefaultInputProps()` method.
+After choosing an [ADIOS input component](https://github.com/wai-blue/adios/tree/main/src/Components/Inputs) to use, you need to give it props from the `getDefaultInputProps()` method.

 ```tsx
 <Varchar {...this.getDefaultInputProps()} />
 ```

-Different [ADIOS input](adios/input) components will have different required props to correctly function, but the two main ones are `value` and `onChange`.
+Different [ADIOS input components](https://github.com/wai-blue/adios/tree/main/src/Components/Inputs)  will have different required props to correctly function, but the two main ones are `value` and `onChange`.

 - `value` is a value that will be inserted and displayed in the input element on form load
 - `onChange` is an event callback that will be called every time something in the input changes